inastitch/public-docs/quick_start/README.md

  - ``Slash`` (/): no transformation
  - ``Zero`` (0): Pause/Unpause rendering
  - ``One`` (1): Enable/Disable "frame time" overlay
+   - Note: use the pause function if numbers are refreshing too fast.

 ## Smartphone and VLC
 The Ethernet switch includes a WiFi hotspot.
 Connect to the SSID ``InatechDemo`` on 5G WiFi (there is no password).
 Once connected, open the following link with Android VLC: